pyprojectx/pyprojectx/docs/docs/recipes.md

 ./pw --add uv,ruff,pre-commit,px-utils
 # have uv create the virtual environment and install the dependencies
 ./pw uv sync
-# call the hello script to show that the project is set up correctly
+# call the main script to show that the project is set up correctly
-./pw uv run hello.py
+./pw uv run main.py
 # lock the tool versions for reproducible builds
 ./pw --lock
 ```